ccjmne/blog/content/thoughts/failing-to-follow-through.md

 nor indolence is rewarded nor punished.

-Before the end of the year, **our retroactively baseless, worn-out jalopy of progress was indeed headed for a wall**, there's no denying that, **but its battering prowess may have been greatly exaggerated**.
+Before the end of the year, **our retroactively baseless, worn-out jalopy of progress did indeed ram itself into a wall**, there's no denying that, **but its battering prowess may have been greatly exaggerated**.
 It now shares [Tom Riddle's](https://en.wikipedia.org/wiki/Life_Is_Beautiful) predicament in that it shall not any more be named.
 It withered and